lightstep/cloud-native-observability/09 - organizational-concerns.md

 products.
 This should lead to a period of intense competition and consolidation, as new entrants and incumbents alike are no longer 'safe' due to vendor lock-in.

-## Build, Buy, and Everything Inbetween
+## Build, Buy, and Everything Between

 In this brave new OpenTelemetry world, should you buy or build?
 The answer depends on several factors.
 If we keep in mind that our telemetry data will be